Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 This will run your script in the normal way, interpreted by Python.
 You can pass arguments to it as usual, and you will see its output like normal, any GUI windows will appear, etc.

-When your script finishes, the service script ``get-hints.py`` will collect the import trace that your script has produced while executing.
-The result will be a JSON file of name ``yourscript.json`` in the same directory.
+When your script finishes, the service script ``get-hints.py`` will collect and process the import trace(s) that your script has produced while executing.
+The final result will be a JSON file of name ``yourscript.json`` in the same directory.

-Every time you change your script, please also re-execute the above command.
+Each time you change your script, please also re-execute the above command before compiling it again.
 This ensures, that any changes to imported modules are correctly reflected in the JSON file.

 See [here](https://github.com/Nuitka/NUITKA-Utilities/edit/master/hinted-compilation/get-hints.jpg) for a graphical overview of this process.

 ------
 ## Compilation
-For compilation, you need **all** of the following files again in the **same folder**:
+For compilation, you need **all** of the following files -  again in the **same folder**:
 * ``yourscript.py`` - script created by you
 * ``yourscript.json`` - file created in previous step
 * ``torch-plugin.py`` - for **_pytorch_** scripts only, file in this directory
-* ``nuitka-hints.py`` - file in this directory (Linux: ``nuitka-hints-linux.py``)
+* ``nuitka-hints.py`` - file in this directory
 * ``hinted-mods.py`` - file in this directory

 Execute the following command to compile your **_pytorch_** script:

 ``python nuitka-hints.py --user-plugin=torch-plugin.py yourscript.py``

-Execute this command for other scripts:
+Execute this command for other scripts (imit the torch plugin):

 ``python nuitka-hints.py yourscript.py``

 ``nuitka-hints.py`` will invoke the Nuitka compiler with all required parameters generated automatically.

-You should see quite a large number of information messages, which you can ignore.
+You may see a number of information messages about ignored modules (which you can ignore).
 There may also be some warnings which you can ignore, too (hopefully).

 The duration of the compile will obviously vary with the size of your script and with the number of packages it uses.
 Using complex packages like ``pytorch``, ``sklearn``, ``numpy``, ``scipy`` and similar will cause compile times go up to several minutes.